Sweet Adelines International chorus competitions, 2010–2019

-The results of the Sweet Adelines International competition for choruses in the years 2010–2019 are as follows.
+The results of the Sweet Adelines International competition for choruses in 2010–2019 are as follows.

-For the equivalent scores in the quartet competition see Sweet Adelines International quartet competitions, 2010–2019 and for a full explanation of the scoring system, qualification process, awards and records, see Sweet Adelines International competition.
+For the equivalent scores in the quartet competition, see Sweet Adelines International quartet competitions, 2010–2019, and for a full explanation of the scoring system, qualification process, awards, and records, see Sweet Adelines International competition.

-Note that the grand total listed in the "final" column is the cumulative total of scores achieved in the semi-final and final rounds of competition.
-In addition to the direct-qualifying places, wildcard places are awarded to the 10 highest-scoring second-place choruses (or the top five before 2015) across all regional competitions, indicated herein as "[wild]".
+Note that the total listed in the "final" column is the cumulative total of scores achieved in the semi-final and final rounds of competition.
+In addition to the direct-qualifying places, wildcard places are awarded to the 10 highest-scoring second-place choruses (or the top five before 2015) across all regional competitions, indicated herein as "[wild]."
 The winner of the Harmony Achievement award is indicated with "[harmony achievement]" next to the chorus' name.